sap-tutorials/sap-build-apps/tutorials/codejam-events-process-5-send-events-sbpa/codejam-events-process-5-send-events-sbpa.md

 ## Prerequisites
-- You have completed the previous tutorial for the event-driven processes CodeJam, [Publish and Subscribe to Events](codejam-events-process-4-publish-and-subscribe-events).
+- You have completed the previous tutorial for the event-based processes CodeJam, [Publish and Subscribe to Events](codejam-events-process-4-publish-and-subscribe-events).
 - You have received the participants handbook, which contains systems and credentials you will need.
 The instructor will provide this to you.
 - You have the SAP Build Process Automation service key created as part of the [CodeJam prerequisites](codejam-events-process-0-prerequisites).